zeek/spicy/doc/autogen/types/stream-view.rst

     Returns a new view of the subsequence from the beginning of the stream up to (but not including) *end*.

+.. spicy:method:: stream::view::sub view<stream> sub False view<stream> (end: uint<64>)

+    Returns a new view of the subsequence from the beginning of the view to (but not including) offset *end*.
+The offset is relative to the beginning of the view.

 .. rubric:: View Operators

 .. spicy:operator:: stream::view::Equal bool t:view<stream> <sp> op:== <sp> t:bytes $commutative$